foxypool/docs/docs/proof-of-spacetime/foxy-pool/pools/stai-og/authenticate.md

 Clicking it will open a modal with instructions on what to do next:

-1. Change into the directory, where the `staicoin` binary is located at.
+1. Change into the directory, where the `stai` binary is located at.
 When using a git install this is inside the `./activate`-ed repo directory.
 Otherwise, please use the following:

     === "Windows"
         Open a powershell window and enter the following command:
         ```PowerShell
-        cd (Get-Item "$ENV:LOCALAPPDATA\staicoin-blockchain\app*\resources\app.asar.unpacked\daemon").fullname
+        cd (Get-Item "$ENV:LOCALAPPDATA\stai-blockchain\app*\resources\app.asar.unpacked\daemon").fullname
         ```

     === "Mac OS"
         Open a terminal and enter the following command:
         ```zsh
-        cd /Applications/staicoin.app/Contents/Resources/app.asar.unpacked/daemon
+        cd /Applications/stai.app/Contents/Resources/app.asar.unpacked/daemon
         ```

     === "Linux"
         Open a terminal/bash and enter the following command:
         ```bash
-        cd /usr/lib/staicoin-blockchain/resources/app.asar.unpacked/daemon
+        cd /usr/lib/stai-blockchain/resources/app.asar.unpacked/daemon
         ```

 2. Next we need to obtain the fingerprint for the pool public key, by entering the following command into the shell:

     === "Windows"
         ```PowerShell
-        .\staicoin keys show
+        .\stai keys show
         ```

     === "Linux & Mac OS"
         ```bash
-        ./staicoin keys show
+        ./stai keys show
         ```

     !!! info